About Us

 Our Community

 The City of Kandiyohi is located in central Minnesota, approximately 93 miles west of Minneapolis–St. Paul, 60 miles south of St. Cloud, and 6 miles east of Willmar.
-Nestled within Kandiyohi Township, the community lies in a region known for its rolling, wooded hills and abundant water resources — a beautiful setting that reflects our area’s long-standing connection to nature.
+Nestled within Kandiyohi County, the community lies in a region known for its rolling, wooded hills and abundant water resources — a beautiful setting that reflects our area’s long-standing connection to nature.

 Prior to its founding, the land was home to the Dakota (Sioux) and other Indigenous peoples of North America.
 The City’s name, Kandiyohi, comes from a Dakota word meaning “where the buffalo fish come,” a tribute to the region’s Dakota heritage and its rich environmental legacy.